cloudfoundry/bosh-azure-cpi-release/docs/get-started/create-service-principal.md

 The easiest way to create the Service Principal is with the Azure Cloud Shell in the Azure portal which provides a pre-installed, pre-configured Azure CLI 2.0.
 If you can't use Azure Cloud Shell, you may [install Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) in the system of your preference.

 You can then create the service principal by simply typing `az ad sp create-for-rbac`.
-You can get more inforamtions from the [doc](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2fazure%2fazure-resource-manager%2ftoc.json&view=azure-cli-latest).
+You can get more information from the [doc](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2fazure%2fazure-resource-manager%2ftoc.json&view=azure-cli-latest).

 The default role is `Contributor` and the default scope is the current subscription.
 Please go to the section [Assigning roles to your Service Principal](#assigning-roles-to-your-service-principal).